logstash-plugins/logstash-mixin-normalize_config_support/README.md

 [![Build Status](https://travis-ci.com/logstash-plugins/logstash-mixin-config_deprecation_support.svg?branch=main)](https://travis-ci.com/logstash-plugins/logstash-mixin-config_deprecation_support)

-This gem can be included in any `LogStash::Plugin`, and will provide utilities methods that can be used by the plugins to extract and deprecate configs.
+This gem can be included in any `LogStash::Plugin`, and will provide utilities methods that can be used by the plugins to extract and normalize configs.

 ## Usage

 1. Add version `~>1.0` of this gem as a runtime dependency of your Logstash plugin's `gemspec`:

     ~~~ ruby
     Gem::Specification.new do |s|
       # ...

-      s.add_runtime_dependency 'logstash-mixin-plugin_factory_support', '~>1.0'
+      s.add_runtime_dependency 'logstash-mixin-config_deprecation_support', '~>1.0'
     end
     ~~~